-The class A-2 notes and the class A-3 notes will be issued with an amount of "original issue discount" ("OID") which does not exceed a statutorily defined de minimis amount.
-Holders who purchase such notes will include the de minimis OID in income as capital gain that is recognized as principal payments are made on the notes.
-Specifically, such holders should include in income as capital gain in any taxable year an amount of the de minimis OID in proportion to the percentage of principal payments received in the taxable year.
-The class B notes will be issued with more than a de minimis amount of OID.
+The class B notes will be issued with more than a de minimis amount of "original issue discount" ("OID").
 Holders who purchase such notes will include OID as ordinary interest income over the term to maturity of the notes in advance of the receipt of cash attributable to such income regardless of the holders' regular methods of accounting.
-For a discussion of the treatment of OID, holders should refer to the subsection entitled "Original Issue Discount" of the section entitled "U.S. Federal Income Tax Consequences-Tax Consequences to Holders of Notes in General' in the base prospectus.
+For a discussion of the treatment of OID, holders should refer to the subsection entitled "Original Issue Discount" of the section entitled "U.S. Federal Income Tax Consequences-Tax Consequences to Holders of Notes in General" in the base prospectus.
 For a further discussion of U.S. federal income tax consequences to holders of the notes, holders should refer to the section entitled "U.S. Federal Income Tax Consequences" in the base prospectus.